top of page

 I was in my final year of training when Covid became what it was, and this placement was my re-deployment.
 In response to pressures that Covid had put upon the health board, I was employed as a band 4 for three months on a specialist ward.
 By the very nature of its specialism, many patients were immunocompromised.
 This was before the hope that was the vaccine was developed, and many people died.

-I felt like I shone on this placement, it was rough, I probably saw more death in those three months that what I did the preceding two-and-a-half years, but one pushes through.
 Come the end of the three months, I sat down with my mentor for the final eval.
 This is where my mentor said the words:

+"You're very confident."
 She did not mean it as a compliment.

 She recalled a time when I boldly walked up to a consultant and asked him if he was a doctor, before launching into whatever problem I had or prescription I needed.
 I don't remember the occasion, but apparently I left the consultant very affronted.

-So, what's the lesson I can learn from this?
-I suppose it's remembering to be gentle in speech, it's difficult as a student to know who's who, which doctor's which, and how to tell a doctor from a visitor.
 I must remember sometimes to be a bit more tactful, approach the situation with more grace.. a tip I have learned actually, is when approaching someone unfamiliar, introduce yourself first.
 More often than not the other person will reciprocate, and if they don't - well you've just got close enough to have a subtle nose at their ID badge!

 Recent Posts